ccdxc/sw/nic/README.md

 * Make sure each header file can compile fully by itself, i.e., each header file should include all header files it depends on.
 Ensure there are no circular dependencies

+## Building and making sure HAL build is fine
+1. Under sw/, do "make pull-assets"
+2. Under sw/nic, do "make v=1" and this should build everything needed for HAL
+3. To ensure all is well, under sw/nic, do "./run.py"

 ## Container/CI tasks